|

 anti-aircraft positions at the Kehlsteinhaus, four 3.7cm guns were emplaced on the slopes

 behind.
-These remains appear to be the base for one of the guns, similar to the bases for
+These remains may be the bases for two of these guns, similar to the bases for

 the small caliber guns mounted on the Berlin flak towers.